Premium courts and fields to host high-performance and community sports from netball, hockey, basketball, taekwondo, gymnastics and more.

 In May 1998 funding for the project was announced at $24.5 million and in 1999 a revised budget of $27m was agreed.
 The approval for the Centre was fast-tracked so it could be assessed by the 2006 Commonwealth Games Evaluations Panel and in mid-1999 construction began.
 Construction was completed in November 2000, and the facility was officially opened on 16 March 2001.

-The SNHC project provides more opportunities for women of all ages to get active and strive for the best, on and off the courts.
+In 2021, the SNHC project was completed, which provides more opportunities for women of all ages to get active and strive for the best, on and off the courts.
 The redevelopment will also establish the Women in Sport Leadership Centre, which will kick start initiatives to drive cultural change and grow female leadership in sport through representation.
-The major focus of the investment is levelling the playing field for girls and women.
+The major focus of the investment waslevelling the playing field for girls and women.

-The $64.6 million SNHC project will deliver the following:
+The $64.6 million SNHC project has delivered the following:

 • A new indoor hockey facility to support the new and emerging sport of indoor hockey